 As August nears you can look forward to receiving an email notification that the Back to School Portal is available.
-The portal contains tasks to complete before the first day of school, final details about Middle School Orientation, the Back-to-School picnic, and other important fall dates.
+The portal contains tasks to complete before the first day of school, final details about Middle School Orientation, the Classroom Open House and other important fall dates.
 It will also provide instructions on how to view the class rosters and teacher assignments.

 CampFair is hosted in the spring in partnership with ParentMap.
 St. Thomas School provides a venue for a wide variety of summer camps and experience for children entering Preschool through High School the following school year.
 CampFair connects families to wonderful summer opportunities and is open to the public, free of charge.
 This is the perfect opportunity for families to meet with directors, teachers, and representatives from summer camps and activities including outdoor activities, wilderness adventures, sports, drama, art, science, foreign language, music, dance, gymnastics, academic enrichment, horseback riding and much more!